fypc/Jonker-Volgenant/README.md

 below) can perform cost maximization or minimization with cost matrices having positive and/or negative elements whereas the function assign2DCBasic assumes that all elements of C are positive and that only minimization is performed.
-See the comments to the Matlab implementation of assign2D for more details on the algorithm.

 January 2018 David F. Crouse, Naval Research Laboratory, Washington D.C.
 (UNCLASSIFIED) DISTRIBUTION STATEMENT A. Approved for public release.